 The band was called M Orchestra.
 It was just him and a keyboard.
 Vaguely dancey music, still obviously indie.
 The demo cassette had a big M in gold metallic marker surrounded by more silver marker.
 I got it because Simon received a copy, wasn’t too impressed, and passed it on.
 It was pretty good, more professional that you would expect.

-I lost the tape years back through some move in London or Warszawa or all the other places I’ve lived.
+I lost the tape years back through some move in London or Brighton or Warszawa or all the other places I’ve lived.
 It sticks in the mind because of something Simon told me, probably in a pub, probably around 1989.
 He still didn’t like the music but was quietly excited that M Orchestra was going places.
 The film director Stanley Kubrick was interested in producing a record.
 He knew the M Orchestra kid’s father through business.
 And Kubrick was gay.

 It was gossip enough that I later scribbled it into a diary I briefly kept in the mid-1990s.
 M Orchestra, Kubrick, gay.

-Nothing ever happened with M Orchestra, at least as far as I know and the scene atomised, ended, with or without me.
+Nothing ever happened with M Orchestra, at least as far as I know, and the scene atomised, ended, with or without me.
 We were just kids, sitting around in pubs, drinking too much, thrilled to kiss our girl or cup her breast, sure that life would always be like this.
-I remember looking at myself in the mirror of a South Woodford pub toilet, on my way out the door back to Annabelle and John Stanton and Catholic Richard and others, thinking that this night had so many minutes and hours left it would last forever.
+I remember looking at myself in the shinning mirror of a South Woodford pub toilet, on my way out the door back to Annabelle and John Stanton and Catholic Richard and others, thinking that this night had so many minutes and hours left it would last forever.

 And M Orchestra’s Stanley Kubrick was a fucking impostor.
 His real name was Eddie Alan Jablowsky.
 He was a fiftysomething Jewish travel agent from Whitechapel with a rich fantasy life who called himself Alan Conway.
 He had convictions for deception and fraud, had to leave South Africa in a hurry when his business dealings attracted police attention, and abandoned his wife for a gay lover who died of AIDs in the 1980s.